Let's Talk About Love & Relationships

 Finding balance

 Due to the child’s needs and the number of appointments with doctors and therapists, parents often need to take time off work.
-Quite often, one of the parents reduces their work hours, they may take a career break, or stop working altogether.
+Quite often, one of the parents reduces their work hours, and they may take a career break or stop working altogether.

-Also, the lack of disability services and long waiting lists means that many families are paying for private assessments and interventions that can put a huge financial strain on the family.
-Personally – we too sought private intervention in the early years which added more financial pressure.
+Also, the lack of disability services and long waiting lists means that many families are paying for private assessments and interventions that can put an enormous financial strain on the family.
+We, too, sought private intervention in the early years, which added more financial pressure.

-Knowledge of the services, benefits and tax relief that are available to families is important.
-We found it useful to attend talks offering financial advice to parents of children with disabilities – we learned more about what was available to us, and these benefits helped to make up for some of the income we lost and relieve some financial stress.
+Knowledge of the services, benefits and tax relief available to families is essential.
+We found it helpful to attend talks offering financial advice to parents of children with disabilities – we learned more about what was available to us, and these benefits helped to make up for some of the income we lost and relieve some financial stress.

 Finding the balance between providing for your child, earning a living and finding some time for yourself is a big challenge.

-I found it hard to juggle all of this in the early years, having to reduce my working hours (and salary) and dedicate so much time to my son.
+I struggled to juggle all this in the early years, having to reduce my working hours (and salary) and dedicate so much time to my son.
 But now that he is older, more independent and spending more time with others, we are slowly finding a healthier balance as a family.

 Finding time for you and your partner

 It’s only natural that couples have less time for each other once children arrive.
-But a child with special needs will require more time and attention than other children.
-Typically, children might spend more time with relatives, have playdates and after school activities, but a child with special needs is more likely to depend on their parents; therefore, couples might not have the same breaks that they would if the child didn’t have additional needs.
+However, a child with special needs will require more time and attention than other children.
+Typically, children might spend more time with relatives, have playdates and after-school activities, but a child with special needs is more likely to depend on their parents; therefore, couples might not have the same breaks that they would if the child didn’t have additional needs.

 So, what are you doing on Valentine’s Day?

-With all of this in mind, I urge you to do something special with your Valentine this year!
+With all this in mind, I urge you to do something special with your Valentine!

-Whether you organise a babysitter and book a table at your favourite restaurant, or just watch Netflix and chill once the kids go to bed, don’t forget to appreciate each other and be thankful that in spite of all the adversities, you have made it this far together.
+Whether you organise a babysitter and book a table at your favourite restaurant, or watch Netflix and chill once the kids go to bed, don’t forget to appreciate each other and be thankful that despite all the adversities, you have made it this far together.